 In addition, the UE should be able to (re)evaluate the application association with a PDU session based on Location Criteria generated per AF requested Spatial Validity Condition.

-The solution is not guaranteed to work when devices are doing tethering, when the UE doesn't support URSP rule provisioned from PCF, when the DNS Server at the UE has been configured by the user, when the Application Client generates the DNS Query outside of DNS libraries in the OS with DoT, DoH or other over the top mechanisms.
+The solution is not guaranteed to work, when the UE doesn't support URSP rule provisioned from PCF, when the DNS Server at the UE has been configured by the user, when the Application Client generates the DNS Query outside of DNS libraries in the OS with DoT, DoH or other over the top mechanisms.
 The study conclusion shall address guidelines to address such scenarios.

+NOTE: This can correspond to devices doing tethering, or to devices deployed for specific corporate purposes.